 - Significant emotional experience.
 For example, if the doctor tells us we must quit eating junk food because we’re one step away from diabetes, we’re more likely to stick to a certain diet quickly.

 - Circumstances.
 No matter how much you want to study French three times a week, if you are a project manager with a long list of responsibilities and currently manage multiple projects all with approaching deadlines, form a new habit will take you longer.
 Or maybe you won’t be able to form it at all!
-Before starting something new, have an honest look at your life – do you have time for that without sacrificing sleep and relationships?
+Before starting something new, have an honest look at your life and your weekly planner – do you have time for that without sacrificing sleep and relationships?
 There is a lot of truth in the saying: “To start a new thing you have to give up an already existing one”.

 - Individual character and self-discipline.
 Anyone can become disciplined and learn persistence.
 However, some people will be closer or farther away from the required skillset.
 It’s not good or bad, but it has to be factored in.
+To be self-disciplined for your own good you should use an accurate schedule planner to guide you.

 - External accountability.
 Many people that were in quarantine during the pandemic have found that it’s much harder to stick to good routines when nobody sees you.